MotiTheWizerd/vsextenstion/docs/work_flows/chat_messages_flows.md

 2. Webview sends `{ command: 'sendMessage', message }` to the extension.
 3. Extension shows typing status and **POSTs** the message to **Ray API** (`config.apiEndpoint`).
 4. **Ray** replies **asynchronously** to a local **webhook server** (port `config.webhookPort`, default `3001`).
-5. The extension’s **RayResponseHandler** processes the response:
+5. The extension's **RayResponseHandler** processes the response:
    - If `command_calls` present → run tools via **CommandExecutor**, then send results back to Ray (round-trip).
+   - **Ray may send follow-up responses with MORE command_calls** → additional execution rounds.
    - Otherwise → immediately post the final content to the webview (`type: 'rayResponse'`).
+6. **Multi-round execution**: Steps 4-5 may repeat multiple times for complex workflows.
-6. Webview renders the message(s); typing indicator hides.
+7. Webview renders the message(s); typing indicator hides.

 ---